Occult studies and meditation

 You can find full details about our occult studies course by clicking the link above.

 It is of no use whatsoever to pick up this or that occult or mystical book in a desultory manner and skim its contents in the hope of discovering Truth.
 Nor is it any use to indiscriminately mix up the often contradictory teachings of the various lesser occult groups and teachers, hoping in that way to acquire occult knowledge.
-We have known, and DO know, very many seekers, who join dozens of different occult groups, orders and sects, on what we might call the 'pick and mix' principle.
+We have known, and DO know, very many seekers, who join dozens of such groups, on what we might call the 'pick and mix' principle, hoping that each will 'complement' the various bits and pieces they have previously acquired in their association with psychics, spiritualists, New Age 'druids', shamans, wiccans, channelers and other assorted mystery-mongers.
 All that they generally acquire is a rag-bag of occult hand-me-downs, half-truths and useless rites and rituals, leading to mental indigestion, confusion and disillusionment.
-The world of occultism is filled with such inept, lazy and gullible seekers, who wish to have knowledge handed to them on a plate without any effort on their part.
-It cannot be done.
+The world of occultism is filled with such inept, lazy and gullible seekers as we discussed in the second of these articles on the occult jungle.

 To make real progress it is essential that you concentrate upon your spiritual studies in a serious and devout spirit.
 Imagine that you are linking up with the very spirit of God Himself—for, in fact, that is just what you are doing when you study the sacred texts and inspired words of the great Teachers and Messengers.
 It is the attitude of Mind and the Spirit of devotion that you adopt which matters here.
 Ask God for His blessing and His divine guidance before you begin, and sit for a few moments in silent meditation on the work before you.
 In this way you will attune with the minds of the great hierarchy of the positive powers of the Universe under God and with you own Higher Self.